U.S. files death penalty charges against Benghazi suspect

 Khatallah was captured in Libya in June by a U.S. military and FBI team and transported to the United States aboard a U.S. Navy ship to face charges in Washington federal court.

-A lawyer for Khatallah did not immediately respond to an emailed request for comment.
+Khatallah's attorney, public defender Michelle Peterson, said she was not allowed to discuss any evidence the government had provided her in connection with the case, but she cautioned against a "rush to judgement."

+"It's certainly not the first time the government has been wrong about Benghazi," she said.

-Four Americans were killed in the attack, including the U.S. Ambassador to Libya, Christopher Stevens.
-The attack ignited a political firestorm in Washington that could still resonate if Hillary Clinton, the U.S. Secretary of State at the time of the attack, runs for president as expected in 2016.
+Four Americans were killed in the attack, including the U.S. ambassador to Libya, Christopher Stevens.
+The attack ignited a political firestorm in Washington that could still resonate if Hillary Clinton, secretary of state at the time of the attack, runs for president as expected in 2016.

 Evidence later emerged that U.S. agencies had been warning for months about weak security and possible attacks against U.S. facilities in Libya.
 Evidence also emerged that soon after the attack, the United States had strong reason to believe that organised militant groups had been involved.

 (Reporting by Julia Edwards.
-Additional reporting by Aruna Viswanatha and Mark Hosenball.; Editing by G Crosse and Andre Grenon)
+Additional reporting by Aruna Viswanatha and Mark Hosenball; Editing by G Crosse, Andre Grenon and Peter Cooney)